Planetary Health Competencies

 The summary table of of perceived strengths and areas for improvement in climate change curricula can be found here

 A summary of the nine recommendations in french can be found here

 We have also published an article in Lancet Planetary Health commenting on planetary health education in Canada!

 HEART has been working since its inception to incorporate learning of the crucial links between planetary health and human health into medical curricula at all Canadian medical schools.
-HEART’s aim is to create and incorporate an environmental health curriculum into all Canadian medical schools’ curricula by 2020, in line with the IFMSA’s 2020 vision.
+HEART’s aim is to incorporate planetary health teaching into all Canadian medical schools’ curricula by 2020, in line with the IFMSA’s 2020 vision.

 To achieve this goal, HEART has developed a set of “Planetary Health Competencies” which are modelled after the MCC competencies all Canadian medical schools must teach in order to receive accreditation.

-The following steps have been taken since the creation of HEART to meet this goal: Steps 1 & 2 – completed.
-Steps 3 through 6 – ongoing.
+The following steps have been taken since the creation of HEART to meet this goal: Steps 1 through four – completed.
+Steps 5 & 6 – ongoing.

 The following individuals have been involved in the creation of these curricular competencies: